coder-KO/NRF24L01-Transreceiver/README.md

 # nRF24L01-Transreceiver
-This repo contains the circuit diagrams and codes for establishing low power RF communication between two Arduinos (UNO-UNO or UNO-Nano) usinfg nRF24L01 Modules.
+This repo contains the circuit diagrams and codes for establishing low power RF communication between two Arduinos (UNO-UNO, Nano-Nano or UNO-Nano) usinfg nRF24L01 Modules.

 NOTE:

-    In the Circuit Diagrams I have used Arduino UNO as Transmitter and Arduino Nano as receiver but in the following example both can be used interchangebly.
+    In the Circuit Diagrams I have used Arduino UNO as transmitter and Arduino Nano as receiver but in the following example both can be used interchangebly.

 # nRF24L01